 With end-to-end encryption, data is supposed to be secure the entire time, and only the sender and the recipient should be able to see what is sent.

-Reading encrypted files requires access to a secret key, or password, which allows you to decrypt it.
+Reading encrypted files requires access to a secret authentication key, or password, which allows you to decrypt messages.
 Of course, messaging apps do it all automatically, and you send and receive text or files without having to decode them manually.

 Simply put, it is a system of communication where only those who communicate can read the messages, and no one can spy on eavesdrop on such a conversation.

-This includes telecom providers, ISPs, and even the company that owns and operates the messaging service.
+This includes telecom providers, Internet Service Providers (ISPs), and even the company that owns and operates the messaging service.

 Facebook and WhatsApp use this feature, and a lot of people see no issue with using these services, But, as mentioned, many believe that Facebook is not trustworthy.
 While this may be true, the technology doesn’t lie, and WhatsApp should be completely safe and secure.

 But beware the backups because this is WhatsApp’s achilles heel and can end up with all of your user data stored insecurely where anyone can access it.

 Other ways to keep your message secure and private

 While choosing the most secure messenges app is important, there are other ways that you can help to keep your messages secure and private.
 Some key tips include:

 Be careful using public Wi-Fi